Renting and disasters

 If a disaster has caused damage to property facilities such as the garage, swimming pool, sheds or outbuildings, the rental provider should consider reducing the rent.

-In these circumstances, the renter has the right to apply to us to assess whether a rent reduction is reasonable.
+In these circumstances, the renter has the right to request a rental assessment to assess whether a rent reduction is reasonable.
+Find more information about getting a rent assessment.

 Repairs and utility services